-The last valuation of the TPS related to the period 1 April 2001 - 31 March 2004.
-The GA's report of October 2006 revealed that the total liabilities of the Scheme (pensions currently in payment and the estimated cost of future benefits) amounted to £166,500 millions.
-The value of the assets (estimated future contributions together with the proceeds from the notional investments held at the valuation date) was £163,240 millions.
-The assumed real rate of return is 3.5% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 1.5%.
-The assumed gross rate of return is 6.5%.

-As from 1 January 2007, and as part of the cost-sharing agreement between employers' and teachers, representatives, the SCR was assessed at 19 75%, and the supplementary contribution rate was assessed to be 0 75% (to balance assets and liabilities as required by the regulations within 15 years).
-This resulted in a total contribution rate of 20 5%, which translated into an employee contribution rate of 6 4% and employer contribution rate of 14 1% payable.
-The cost-sharing agreement also introduced - effective for the first time for the 2008 valuation - a 14% cap on employer contributions payable.
+The last valuation of the TPS related to the period 1 April 2001 to 31 March 2004.
+The Government Actuary's report of October 2006 revealed that the total liabilities of the Scheme (pensions in payment and the estimated cost of future benefits) amounted to £166,500 million.
+The value of the assets (estimated future contributions together with the proceeds from the notional investments held at that valuation date) was £163,240 million.
+The assumed real rate of return was 3.5% in excess of prices and 2% in excess of earnings.
+The rate of real earnings growth was assumed to be 1.5%.
+The assumed gross rate of return was 6.5%.
+From 1 January 2007, the SCR was assessed at 19.75%, and the supplementary contribution rate was assessed to be 0.75% (to balance assets and liabilities as required by the regulations within 15 years).
+This resulted in a total contribution rate of 20.5%, which translated into an employee contribution rate of 6.4% and employer contribution rate of 14.1% payable.